Lost calls, long wait times, and outdated technology — call center managers know the pain of running on poor technology.

 8. Call analytics

-Choose from one or all of the real-time, historical, and overall analytics across your business dashboard to work out which departments and channels perform best or need improvement.
+Managers can forecast call volume, track call metrics, and route calls based on real data.
+Choose from real-time, historical, and overall analytics across your business dashboard to work out which departments and channels perform best or need improvement.

 With the right analytics tool, you get out-of-the-box reports or can build your own to measure exactly what you need at any given time.